 Sports [and Scoring] Have Evolved Over Time

 Both badminton and volleyball, for example, have evolved over the last couple of decades to incorporate rally scoring.

 Tennis has noticeably changed as well – and they have done so recently to, ironically, speed up the matches.

 The All-England Lawn Tennis Club — which hosts Wimbledon — is introducing a final-set tiebreaker beginning in 2019 when the final set is knotted at 12 games.
-This year the Australian Open matches were decided by a first-to-10-points tie-break at 6-6 in the final set.
+In 2023, the Australian Open matches were decided by a first-to-10-points tie-break at 6-6 in the final set.
 No longer will we be seeing a 70-68 5th set at Wimbledon.

 Tennis also has experimented with no-ad scoring and 8 or 9 game pro sets over the years at the amateur level.
 All changes, I’m certain, required an adjustment in strategy.
 In my opinion, tennis should be applauded for trying new things.

 Traditional scoring in pickleball is when the serving team is awarded a point if they win the rally.
 The non-serving team, by winning the rally, can only force the second player to serve or force a side-out if both players have served on a side.

 There are also 3 numbers called during each play – the serving team’s score, their opponent’s score, and the server number.